-An effective security team is more than just personnel and equipment, it requires training, ideally including a medical compontent.
+An effective security team is more than just personnel and equipment, it requires training, ideally including a medical component.

 Although active violent incidents can occur anywhere, places of worship are increasingly targeted.
 In response, many organizations have established security teams, sometimes armed.
 A robust security plan to protect your community has to include the immediate management of wounded.

-An effective security team is more than just personnel and equipment, it requires training.
-Ideally a comprehensive security and medical treatment plan would begin with training and education before buying gear.
+An effective security team is more than just personnel and equipment; it requires training.
+Ideally, a comprehensive security and medical treatment plan would begin with training and education before buying gear.
 Selling equipment has become big business.
-Best to learn what you need and how to use it before you invest your community’s limited resources.
+It's best to learn what you need and how to use it before investing your community’s limited resources.

-Average law enforcement response time to an active shooter event is generally 4 minutes after the first 911 call.
-EMS response will take longer than that, even aggressive EMS entry may be 10 minutes or more.
-Law enforcement will have their hands busy neutralizing the threat and securing the scene.
-Using minimal equipment and straightforward techniques, you can be the help before help arrives
+The average law enforcement response time to an active shooter event is generally 4 minutes after the first 911 call.
+EMS response will take longer than that; even aggressive EMS entry may be 10 minutes or more.
+Law enforcement will be busy neutralizing the threat and securing the scene.
+Using minimal equipment and straightforward techniques, you can be the help before help arrives.

 The course is offered online, so you can take it when and where you have time.
 What if your place of worship had a trauma kit colocated with the AED and instead of just learning CPR, your security team and community learned how to save lives from an active violent incident?